 This section defines the set of rules to be used in order to map abstract DDS topic types into C++ types that can be used by application programmers.
 Those aspects of the DDS Type System that are not addressed below are as specified in the Plain Language Binding as defined by [DDS- XTypes] (which in turn is defined in terms of an IDL-to-C++ mapping).

-The example below illustrates the application of these simple rules.

 Mapping Aggregation Types

 DDS aggregation types shall be mapped to a C++ class.
-Contained attributes shall be encapsu- lated: accessors shall be provided following the rules described in Section 7.4.
-The representa- tion of internal state is unspecified.
+Contained attributes shall be encapsulated.
+Accessors shall be provided following the rules described in Section 7.4.
+The representation of internal state is unspecified.

 Mapping Primitive and Collection Types